European Union/Ukraine: Temporary Protection Status - Country-Specific Updates

 United Kingdom

-Ukrainian citizens seeking stay in the United Kingdom can use two tailored national protection programs:
+Ukrainian citizens seeking to stay in the United Kingdom can use three tailored national protection programs:

 - Ukraine Family Scheme.
 The Ukraine family scheme is accessible to Ukrainian citizens and their immediate family, resident in Ukraine on or immediately before January 1, 2022; seeking to join UK-based family members.
 A broad range of family relationships between the Ukrainian citizen applicant and UK-based family member is accepted, and a broad range of UK residence statuses is accepted for sponsorship.